a2fpga/a2fpga_core/README.md

 of the display output, so the result is that the display is slightly stretched horizontally on a modern widescreen HDMI display.
 For the IIgs 320/640 by 240 super hires modes, the display is once again centered and vertically line-doubled within the 720x480 HDMI display area.
+Many monitors and TVs have a "4:3 mode" in their settings that will give you a more faithful aspect ratio if desired.

 By default, a scanline effect is provided that dims alternating lines to create a CRT-like display appearance.
 This can be enabled or disabled on the